 Testing for colorfastness

-It is best that you test the stain in an inconspicuous place before applying it to a whole surface.
+You should test the stain in an inconspicuous place before applying it to a whole surface.
 You will be able to see how well it resists fading, water damage, and sunlight.

-You should also lookout for the hue of the stain as some stains may turn brownish when they are exposed to light or air over time.
+You should also look out for the hue of the stain, as some stains may turn brownish when they are exposed to light or air over time.